salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 ```
 Below are the steps to find out these ids.

-## Step 1 - Find Service Principal details for your Azure DevOps project.
+## Step 1 - Find Service Principal details for your Azure DevOps project

 In your Azure DevOps projects where your Azure Pipelines pipeline resides, click on "Service connections" in Project Settings, and then click on "Manage Service Principal" link.